Skip to Main Content

 Loyal Alaska Airlines flyers who frequently travel with friends or family members.
 They could easily save hundreds of dollars with Alaska’s Famous Companion Fare™ from $122 ($99 fare plus taxes and fees from $23) each account anniversary after you spend $6,000 or more on purchases within the prior anniversary year.

-Not ready to commit to one airline?
-The Capital One Venture Rewards Credit Card lets you earn unlimited miles on purchases from any airline and earn miles that can be redeemed for all sorts of additional travel costs.
+Alaska Airlines routes are limited, so the card may not be a good fit unless you’re based on the west coast.
+The Capital One Venture Rewards Credit Card lets you earn unlimited miles on purchases from any airline and earn miles that can be redeemed for all sorts of additional travel expenses.

 Delta SkyMiles® Reserve American Express Card